CiscoDevNet/terraform-provider-intersight/website/docs/r/virtualization_virtual_disk.html.markdown

 Depicts disk configuration used to be create a virtual disk on a hypervisor datastore.
 ## Argument Reference
 The following arguments are supported:
+* `account_moid`:(string)(Computed) The Account ID for this managed object.
+* `ancestors`:(Array)(Computed) An array of relationships to moBaseMo resources.
+This complex property has following sub-properties:
+  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `capacity`:(string) Disk capacity to be provided with units example - 10Gi.
 * `cluster`:(HashMap) - A reference to a virtualizationBaseCluster resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `create_time`:(string)(Computed) The time when this managed object was created.
 * `discovered`:(bool)(Computed) Flag to indicate whether the configuration is created from inventory object.
+* `domain_group_moid`:(string)(Computed) The DomainGroup ID for this managed object.
 * `inventory`:(HashMap) -(Computed) A reference to a virtualizationBaseVirtualDisk resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `mod_time`:(string)(Computed) The time when this managed object was last modified.
 * `mode`:(string) File mode of the disk  example - Filesystem, Block.* `Block` - It is a Block virtual disk.* `Filesystem` - It is a File system virtual disk.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the storage disk.
 Name must be unique within a Datastore.
+* `owners`:
+                (Array of schema.TypeString) -(Computed)
+* `parent`:(HashMap) -(Computed) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+This complex property has following sub-properties:
+  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `permission_resources`:(Array)(Computed) An array of relationships to moBaseMo resources.
+This complex property has following sub-properties:
+  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `registered_device`:(HashMap) - A reference to a assetDeviceRegistration resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `shared_scope`:(string)(Computed) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
+Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
+Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `source_certs`:(string) Base64 encoded CA certificates of the https source to check against.
 * `source_disk_to_clone`:(string) Source disk from which the content is copied.
 * `source_file_path`:(string) Image path used to import on the created disk.